Haoming02/comfyui-diffusion-cg/README.md

 ﻿# ComfyUI Diffusion Color Grading

-This is the ComfyUI port of the joint research between me and <ins>TimothyAlexisVass</ins>.
+This is an Extension for [ComfyUI](https://github.com/comfyanonymous/ComfyUI), which is the joint research between me and <ins>TimothyAlexisVass</ins>.
 For more information, check out the original [Extension](https://github.com/Haoming02/sd-webui-diffusion-cg) for **Automatic1111**.

 ## Nodes